-- Review and sign the GEO Faculty Agreement and program budget - Participate in a GEO faculty orientation with your Program Coordinator and any on-site staff - Participate in a GEO crisis management training and reading the GEO Emergency Management Handbook - Assist with and/or lead a student pre-departure orientation - Collaborate with your GEO Program Coordinator to confirm your travel to the site, the budget details, safety and security updates, and any other program details - Review any travel advances and their policies with GEO - Prepare for on-site financial transactions (ATMs, cash, etc.) - Complete the requested insurance enrollment information for you and your dependents to receive GEO insurance coverage - Make arrangements for your house, car, children, and pets - Make arrangements with your department head for your leave of absence - Prepare materials to take abroad (student files, course materials, budget information, this handbook, evaluation forms, etc.) - Read about the location you will be traveling to, and culture shock and cultural adjustment departure information packet provided by GEO, on-campus pre-departure sessions, and an on-site orientation held upon arrival for programs being held at GEO centers.
-UO faculty must organize their own orientations in collaboration with GEO staff.
-Non-UO faculty need to contact their campus study abroad representative to find out about organizing the pre-departure orientation to be held on your home campus.
-Your participation will give you an opportunity to meet some of your students and to discuss courses and other matters with them.
+- Review and sign the GEO Faculty Agreement and program budget - Participate in a GEO faculty orientation with your Program Coordinator and any on-site staff - Participate in a GEO risk management workshop and read the GEO Emergency Management Handbook - Assist with and/or lead a student pre-departure orientation - Collaborate with your GEO Program Coordinator to confirm your travel to the site, the budget details, safety and security updates, and any other program details - Review any travel advances and their policies with GEO - Prepare for on-site financial transactions (ATMs, cash, etc.) - Complete the requested insurance enrollment information for you and your dependents to receive GEO insurance coverage - Register for any additional insurance coverage with an alternate provider for you and your dependents if travelling beyond the coverage period provided by GEO - Make arrangements for your house, car, children, and pets - Make arrangements with your department head for your leave of absence - Prepare materials to take abroad (student files, course materials, budget information, this handbook, evaluation forms, etc.) - Read about the location you will be traveling to, and culture shock and cultural adjustment